Online Safety & CEOP

 GOV.UK - Coronavirus (COVID-19): support for parents and carers to keep children safe online (published 14-04-20)

 GOV.UK - What you can do to stay safe online during the coronavirus (COVID-19) outbreak (published 23-04-20)

 Internetmatters.org A not-for-profit organisation that help keep children safe in the digital world and are able to offer advice and information available on tackling e-safety issues.
 Their site offers help to make the right decisions for you and your family.
 Parent Guides can be downloaded here.

 National Cyber Security Centre The NCSC's cyber security advice to protect you and your family, and the technology you rely on.

-National Cyber Security Centre - Cyber First (Education & Skills - 11-19 year olds) CyberFirst is developing the UK's next generation of cyber professionals through our student bursaries, free courses for 11-17 year olds and exciting competitions.
+National Cyber Security Centre - Cyber First (Education & Skills - 11-19 year olds) CyberFirst are cyber professionals through their student bursaries, free courses for 11-17 year olds and exciting competitions.

-National Online Safety Free Online Safety Guides, 10 Top Tips: Remote Learning for Teachers, Parents and Children - Remote learning can be a great way to continue learning outside the classroom, particularly in difficult circumstances.
-However the idea of remote learning isn’t always straightforward and there can be a number of factors that need to be considered.
-That’s why we’ve created these guides to help teachers, parents and carers and children in getting the most out of their remote learning experience.
+National Online Safety Free Online Safety Guides, 10 Top Tips: Remote Learning for Teachers, Parents and Children - Guides to help teachers, parents and carers and children in getting the most out of their remote learning experience.

 NSPCC - Keeping children safe Online.